Hayfever & Allergies

 - The more common seasonal allergic rhinitis or ‘hayfever’, which is triggered by pollen with symptoms usually peaking in the spring or early summer months

-- Perennial allergic rhinitis which is where allergy symptoms can be present all-year round and is usually triggered by allergens found in and outside the home.
+- Perennial allergic rhinitis, which is where allergy symptoms can be present all-year round and is usually triggered by allergens found in and outside the home.

 Some people may also have allergies triggered by allergens they are exposed to while at work.
 This is called occupational allergic rhinitis and can be a common problem for certain workers such as bakers and vets.

-What causes
+What Causes

 When you have an allergy, your body overreacts to something that doesn’t normally cause problems for other people, such as pollen, dust mites or animal dander (skin flakes, hair or fur).
-Hayfever is triggered by pollen which is carried in the air and easily breathed in.
-Some people are sensitive to more than one type of pollen, making hayfever hard to avoid.

 Allergy symptoms that stick around all year (perennial allergic rhinitis) are usually linked to things found inside the home, such as: